AutomatedLab/AutomatedLab/Help/Wiki/Basic/addazuresubscription.md

 Add-LabAzureSubscription -DefaultLocation 'West Europe'
 ```

+> **Warning**
+> Please use VM sizes with a decent number of IOPS!
+If you opt not to do this,
+> you will notice your deployments running into errors, timeouts and the like.

 This will enable AutomatedLab to create a lab sources resource group for you as well as a separate resource group for each lab you deploy.
 Your lab resource group will contain the entire lab deployment and will be removed when you call `Remove-Lab`.

 ## Azure Stack Hub